-In some cases, SUM will create the shadow repository on the target database in the future.
+SUM creates the shadow repository on the target database for all migration scenarios.

 This blog provides background information as well as the current status of this new approach.

 Latest News [added on June 10th 2020]